Welcome to today's edition of the Rush 24-7 podcast.

 We asked all of you to send in your ideas.

-Uh well, those of you who are subscribers at Rush 24-7, because that's where the super secret email address that accesses uh Coco, the webmaster, so he can read the emails.
+Well, those of you who are subscribers at Rush 24-7, because that's where the super secret email address that accesses Coco, the webmaster, so he can read the emails.

 And we put some up there.

-Uh, and there's some some good ideas into the ones that uh that I have put forward.
+And there's some good ideas into the ones that I have put forward.

-And in addition, uh, folks, I have to tell you some Republican congressmen are coming forth, Congresspersons are coming forth with similar ideas.
+And in addition, folks, I have to tell you, some Republican congressmen are coming forth, congresspersons are coming forth with similar ideas.

 In fact, there was even this phone call on C-SPAN happened Saturday morning.

-Steve Scully, no, I'm sorry, not I don't know who the uh I don't know who the host was.
+Steve Scully, no, I'm sorry, I don't know who the host was.

-It's just a toll failure, and everybody can see how liberalism has failed miserably.
+It's just a poll failure and everybody can see how liberalism has failed miserably.

-Uh, whoever whoever you can imagine the C-SPAN host sitting there and call her calls in suggesting a limball plan.
+Uh whoever, whoever you can imagine the C-span host sitting there a caller calls in suggesting a Limbaugh plan.

-And by the way, people are saying, well, hey, let's join hands.
+And, by the way, people are saying, well hey, let's join hands did.

-Did by the way, did you notice for a time, until Clinton appeared Sunday.
+By the way, did you notice for a time, until Clinton appeared, sunday now, this was fascinating uh, to me.

-Uh there was a there was a poll that came out, a Fox News opinion dynamic poll that came out Saturday.
+There was a poll that came out, a FOX NEWS Opinion Dynamic poll that came out saturday.

 Let me give you the progression of events.

-In the first on Saturday morning, I see Donna Brazil with an op-ed piece in the Washington Post.
+In the first, on saturday morning, I see Donna Brazile with an op-ed piece in the Washington POST and basically she uh, she is praising the president's speech on thursday night greatest speech.

 She wants to help him.